DHTMLX/docs-suite/docs/grid/configuration.md

 - to set a template for a spans tooltip use the `tooltipTemplate` configuration property.
 The value of the `tooltipTemplate` property is a callback function which is called with the following parameters:
     - `content` - an object with the content of the span tooltip.
 Contains two properties which are available either from the component's or from the column's configuration:
         - `value` - the value rendered in a cell, including the applied templates
-        - `[key: string]` - the counted values of the `summary` property, where the *key* is either the key defined in the list or the functor name
+        - `[key: string]` - the calculated values of the `summary` property, where the *key* is either the key defined in the list or the functor name
     - `span` - the object of the column span

 ~~~jsx {18}